Octarine

 ollama pull llama2

-• Replace llama2 with the name of the model you wish to use.
-A list of available models can be found in the Ollama documentation.
+Replace llama2 with whatever model you want to use.
+You can find a full list of available models in the Ollama documentation.

 Step 3: Start the Ollama Service

-• In the same terminal or command prompt, start the Ollama service:
+In the same terminal or command prompt, start the Ollama server:

 ollama serve

-• Stopping the Service: To stop the Ollama service, return to the terminal or command prompt where ollama serve is running and press Ctrl+C.
+When you're done, you can stop the Ollama service by going back to the terminal where ollama serve is running and pressing Ctrl+C.